Mecha-Weasel/spittoon/README.md

 * Adds an "uninstall" feature to the Windows Control-Panel.
 * The uninstall feature reverts to the original/official .DLL file.

-How to use the Windows Installer:
+How to use the Windows Installer: (Coming Soon!)
 --------------------------------
 1) Close Fistful-of-Frags (FoF) is you have it open.
 2) Download the installer (ProjectSpittoon-Setup.exe) from this URL: